odennav/on-premise-vsphere-devops/README.md

   This workflow involves the following steps:
   - Docker Installation
   - Gogs(source control) Installation and Configuration
-  - Vault Setup
+  - Vault Installation and Configuration
-  - VM image creation on vSphere with Packer
+  - VM Image Build on vSphere with Packer
   - Terraform Installation and VM deployment
   - Ansible Installation and Machine Configuration

 -----

-1.  **Docker Installation**
+1.  **DOCKER INSTALLATION**

     To install Docker Engine for the first time on build-machine, we'll set up the Docker repository.
     Afterward, we can install and update Docker from the repository.